kartonfarkas/api_docs/source/suite/emails/email_multilanguage.rst

      -
    * - 500
      - 6058
-     - Campaign is not multilanguage.
+     - Campaign is not Multi-language.
-     - Campaign which should be finalized is not a multilanguage campaign.
+     - Campaign which should be finalized is not a Multi-language campaign.
    * - 500
      - 6059
      - Campaign is already finalized.